jpritikin/coach/content/docs/mail.md

 # Mailing Address

-I am currently only conducting appointments via telehealth and do not have office space.
+I am currently only conducting appointments via [telehealth](/#location) and do not have office space.
+My corporate entity can receive mail at:

 Jpritikin Industries, Inc
 C/O 15872088 - Corporation Service Company